 Resource and Energy Conservation

-If slag is used instead of natural stones, the need for a landfill is reduced.
+If slag is used instead of natural stones, landfill needs are reduced.
 The amount of quarried rocks is reduced hence preserving the natural resources.

 While a slag driveway has numerous benefits, it also comes with some drawbacks.
 Here are some factors to consider.